Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at GTC are $10,202 a year.
 While working on their Associate Degree, electromechanical engineering tech majors at GTC accumulate an average of around $15,749 in student debt.

-On top of its placing in our value ranking, GTC also did well on our Best Electromechanical Engineering Associate Degree Trade Schools in the Southeast Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+In addition to its great value ranking, GTC is in the top 15% of all schools on our Best Electromechanical Engineering Associate Degree Trade Schools in the Southeast Region list.

 Read full report on Electromechanical Engineering Technology at Greenville Technical College